What A Sarasota Florida Mobile Home Inspection Should NOT Be Used For!

 What a home inspection on a mobile home should not be used for is to try and use it as a negotiation tool with the Seller.

-The reason for this is that generally speaking, the price of the home has already been agreed upon in writing by the Buyer and the Seller prior to the home inspector coming on-site to complete the inspection.
+The reason for this is that, generally speaking, the price of the home has already been agreed upon in writing by the Buyer and the Seller prior to the home inspector coming on-site to complete the inspection.
 Nowhere in the purchase agreement that we, at The Mobile Home Dealer, use states that the property price is contingent on the inspection report.
-The reason for this is that both the Buyer and the Seller are agreeing that the home is being sold for and purchased in as-is condition.
+The reason for this is that both the Buyer and the Seller agree that the home is being sold for and purchased in as-is condition.

 If you are really interested in a specific mobile home but are doubting the condition of the house, instead of paying for a costly inspector, ask the seller if they can give you details of the following basic but important concerns.